PatrickStricker/Hebbian_Learning/README.md

 Augmentation is applied only to training data.
 Test data are not augmented.

 The dataset name is selected in the call to `load_hpca_preprocessed(dataset=...)` in the experiment entry point.
 It is not a command-line parameter.
 The image geometry and model input dimensionality in the selected experiment script must correspond to the selected dataset.
+The included local experiment entry point is configured for CIFAR-10 with 32 x 32 x 3 inputs.
+Although `hpca_loader.py` supports MNIST, CIFAR-10, and STL-10, changing the dataset also requires matching the image geometry, receptive-field construction, and model input dimensionality in the experiment script.

 ## Training protocol